TheSubtleArtist/MyHackMe/buffer-overflow.md

 //         This becomes argv[1]
 ```

-Conversely, the command enter pipes the string to STDIN, leaving argv[1] as NULL
+Conversely, the command entered pipes the string to STDIN, leaving argv[1] as NULL:

 ```bash
 python -c "print('\x41' * 148)" | ./buffer-overflow